arpatterson31/reading-notes/class-03.md

 | `<dt>` | definition term | used to contain the term being defined |
 | `<dd>` | definition | contains the definition in a definition list |

+## Boxes

+HTML elements live in their own box per CSS

+### Controlling Dimensions

+- Height & Width
+  - can be specified using pixels, percentages, and ems(based on the size of text)
+  - min-width; max-width (specifies the smallest or largest the width of a box can be)
+  - min-height; max-height

+**Border** - every box has one!

+**Margin** - sit outside the edge of the border

+**Padding** - space between the border of the box and content within it